dougzin11/Courses/01.Deep Learning Specialization/02.Structuring Machine Learning Projects/01.Week 2/Week 2 Notes.md

     - If the difference is big then we have a high variance problem
   4. Dev error
     - Calculates `data mismatch = dev error - train-dev error`
-    - If the difference is much bigger then the train-dev error we have a Data mismatch problem
+    - If the difference is much bigger than the train-dev error we have a Data mismatch problem
     - - Sometimes this error can be even lower than the Train and/or Train-dev error.
 One reason could be the fact that the dev set may be easier for the model to predict
   4. Test error
     - Calculates `degree of overfitting to dev set = test error - dev error`